-Depending on your field of practice, you will have knowledge and understanding of statutes and regulations relating to occupiers' liability, employers' liability, workplace accidents, public liability, road traffic accidents and occupational disease, together with the rules governing the schemes of the Motor Insurers Bureau.
+Depending on your field of practice, you will have knowledge and understanding of statutes and regulations relating to occupiers' liability, employers' liability, workplace accidents, public liability, road traffic accidents and occupational disease, together with the rules governing the Motor Insurers Bureau Agreements.

-3. Portal Procedures
+3. Portal procedures